marcellino-ornelas/templates/.tps/docs/default/guide/templating/packages.md

 ## Package breakdown

 Packages are the meat of a template.
+But its also, nothing special either.
+Its only a directory that will hold more files and directories.
+These files and folders with be used when rendering your template.

+that will ato add to your new template.
+You can think of packages sort of like conditions.
+Now `packages` are

+Packages are the meat of a template.
 They decided which folders/files to add to your new template.
 A package is nothing special either, its only a directory.
 The `default` package will always be rendered unless told not to.
 You can read about this [here](TODO).

 Each other package you add to your template will need to be added to the render process.
 Now there are many ways on how to add a package but for the purpose of this intro guide we will keep it simple.